syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/populating-items.md

 ### Select an item using the property

-Using the `selectedIndex` property of the Carousel component, you can set the slide to be populated at the time of initial rendering else you can switch to the particular slide item.
+Using the `SelectedIndex` property of the Carousel component, you can set the slide to be populated at the time of initial rendering else you can switch to the particular slide item.

 {% if page.publishingplatform == "aspnet-core" %}